Choosing the Best Math Competition for Your Kids

 American Mathematics Competitions

-The American Math Competition is held every year but on different dates, and it is recommended for kids between grades 9 to 12.
-AMC10 is for kids in the 10th grade, but 9th graders with an almost whiz-level understanding of math can compete too.
+The American Math Competition is held every year but on different dates, and it is recommended for kids between grades 9 and 12.
+AMC10 is for kids in the 10th grade, but 9th graders with an almost whiz-level understanding of math can compete, too.
 For the AMC12, kids in grade 11 can compete alongside 12-graders.

-The AMC math competition is held both online and offline depending on what is obtainable at the time.
+The AMC math competition is held online and offline, depending on what is obtainable.
 Instead of giving a prize to just one person, this MAA math competition rewards high-scoring participants across ages.

 Math Kangaroo

-The Kangaroo math competition has been existing since 1998 and is held for kids from grades 1 through 12.
+The Kangaroo Math competition has existed since 1998 for kids from grades 1 through 12.
+This math competition for elementary students is pretty competitive.
 The questions in this competition are fun and addictive.
 There are also practice tests available for kids who want to learn math.

-Kids of different ages can enter this competition, and they compete within their grades for a gold, silver, or bronze award.
-The maximum possible score for grades 1 through 4 in Math Kangaroo is 96 points, and 120 points is for grades 5 through 12.
+Kids of different ages can enter this competition and compete within their grades for a gold, silver, or bronze award.
+The maximum possible score for grades 1 through 4 in Math Kangaroo is 96 points, and 120 points are for grades 5 through 12.
+They have one of the best math competitions for elementary students.

 William Lowell Putnam Math Competition

-Also called the Putnam Math Competition, this contest has been in existence since the 1930s.
-Each student must go through 12 math questions which carry 10 points each.
+Also called the Putnam Math Competition, this contest has existed since the 1930s.
+Each student must complete 12 math questions, which carry 10 points each.
 Putnam’s competition has produced some of the best math scholars in the country.

 Online Elementary Math Competition

-The Online Elementary Math Competition is for kids from grades 1 through 6 looking to improve their math knowledge while competing with mates.
-Most challenges in this competition are fun and game-based.
+The Online Elementary Math Competition is a math competition elementary kids from grades 1 through 6 looking to improve their math knowledge can compete with mates.
+Most challenges in these online math competitions are fun and game-based.
 Kids answer questions according to their grades and make it to the top of the leaderboard.

 American Regions Mathematics League (ARML) contest

-The ARML contest is mostly for exceptional math students, but it does not restrict others from getting involved.
-The questions are challenging, and the contest includes different rounds.
-The rounds in the ARML contest include a team round, a power question round, an individual round, two relay rounds, and a super relay round.
+The ARML contest is mainly for exceptional math students but does not restrict others from getting involved.
+The questions are challenging, and the math competition for kids includes different rounds for teams, individuals, relays and more.
 The organizers have various prizes for winners in all categories.

 Conclusion

 Math competitions spur your kids to learn more, have fun, improve their resume, and, if they are lucky, win cash while at it.
-If you are considering registering your child for a math competition and need to know more about it, this article has provided you with necessary information.
-You can now make a better-informed decision.
+This article has given you all the information you need to know about math competitions before you decide to sign your child up for one.
+Now that you have more information, please make a better choice.

 Kid’s grade